kartavtcev/words/README.md

 Code in classes built in immutable way to minimize side-effects.

 TODO: replace java.io with java.nio for concurrent IO.
+TODO: introduce pipe or bind operators to replace sequences of vals in code.

 Spark Notebook feedback: SN fits best select(), show() prototyping.
 SN makes it hard to debug internal Spark framework errors with objects serialization, lacks lines numbers, code navigation, etc; also SN has internal JSON structure of .snb files.
 Above prevents SN from being the first choice in development.
 IDE with deployed Spark must be more convenient, have better developer productivity.